ELITR/elitr-testset/documents/2021-theaitre-related/robothon-debate/README.md

 - robothon-debate.cs.ISten.asr-direct-recording
 - robothon-debate.cs.ISten.asr-zoom-recording
   - ASR outputs of the interpreter, recorded on her desk by a Mac or zoomed to us

+Comments from the interpreter:
+- normally, she would know the names of the people in advance
+- she would also have the screenplay at hand which the people were reading from the screen (so all support materials for the speakers should be made available to interpreters, too)
+- otherwise, it would be similar to a real interpretation task, a rather hard one because:
+  - the sound quality was horrible
+    - people wearing facemasks, one participant over skype
+  - the sound quality as transmitted to the interpreter was already acceptable